 The general construction of the building should be good and locality and environs including immediate approach should be suitable.
 The hotel should have at least 10 lettable of which at least 25 per cent should have attached bathrooms.
 Bathrooms should have western style WC.
-All bathrooms should have modern sanitation and running cold water with an adequate supply of hot water, soap and toilet paper.
-The rooms should be properly ventilated and should have clean and comfortable beds and furniture.
-Facilities:
+All bathrooms should have modern sanitation and running cold water with adequate supply of hot water, soap and toilet paper.
+The rooms should be properly ventilated and should have clean and comfortable bed and furniture.